Providence Equity suffers another senior Asia departure

-HONG KONG (Reuters) - Providence Equity Partners has lost another top executive in Asia, its fourth senior departure in the region since 2008, as it struggles with a limited supply of suitable investment targets and a shrinking volume of Asian private equity deals.
+HONG KONG, June 12 (Reuters) - Providence Equity Partners has lost another top executive in Asia, its fourth senior departure in the region since 2008, as it struggles with a limited supply of suitable investment targets and a shrinking volume of Asian private equity deals.

-For Providence, the supply of companies is particularly restricted because it focuses on technology, media and telecom investing, and education.
+For Providence, the supply of companies is particularly restricted because it focuses only on tech, media and telecom investing.

 Providence’s Asia shake-up also revives a debate over whether private equity firms in Asia are better off pulling money from a regional fund or from a global one.